canaxess/presentations/a11y-camp-2020/README.md

 **For example:**

-Success criterion 1.3.1 describes making sure any information and relationship conveyed through presentation is programmatically determinable.
+[Success Criterion 1.3.1](https://www.w3.org/WAI/WCAG21/quickref/#info-and-relationships) describes making sure any information and relationship conveyed through presentation is programmatically determinable.
 Look through the list of sufficient techniques and create a test around the technique.

 | Sufficient technique | Possible test to apply |
 |:----------------------|:---------------|